-Before a transplant center may perform non- A_1 /non- A_1B (A_2/A_2B) to blood type B transplants, they must develop a protocol for these transplants.
-In a survey conducted by the Committee in July 2016, non-participant center respondents cited difficulty in developing protocols, including development of titer thresholds and an informed consent policy.
-A majority of non-participant center respondents stated that guidance for best practices would be helpful in non- A_1 /non- A_1B (A_2/A_2B) to blood type B participation (Figure 1).
+Non-participant center respondents cited difficulty in developing protocols, including development of titer thresholds and an informed consent policy.
+A majority of non-participant center respondents stated that guidance for best practices would be helpful in non-A1/non-A1B (A2/A2B) to blood type B participation.
+Based on these results, the Committee developed this guidance.